aniruddhachoudhury/aniruddhachoudhury/README.md

 <br />
 <br />

-Hi, I'm Aniruddha Choudhury, a Full Stack Senior DataScientist 🚀 from India, Currently working as in 🙍🏽‍♂️ [@Headout](https://www.publicissapient.com/)
+Hi, I'm Aniruddha Choudhury, a Full Stack Senior DataScientist  🚀 from India, Currently working as in 🙍🏽‍♂️ [@Publicis Sapient](https://www.publicissapient.com/) and developing MLops products with all Cloud like GCP,Azure,AWS and productionize the Machine Learning models with Kubeflow,Airflow orchestration along side TFX.

 Beside's developing stuff, I enjoy listening music 🎧 and traveling 🏝️🗻 and playing games 🎮.

-I would be honest, I once thought I got rabies from a squirrel 🐿️ that ate some of my sandwich 🥪.
+"Imagination is more important than knowledge.
+For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution."

   <img align="right" alt="GIF" src="https://media.giphy.com/media/CVtNe84hhYF9u/giphy.gif>